 Hideo Kawabata, the father of Terushi and Akio, the two boys who left without Kawaida, actually saw the capsized Tarumizu Maru No. 6 while going to his mikan (mandarin orange) orchard, according to Kawaida.
 (Full disclosure: Hideo is a cousin of this reporter’s late father, Buei.)

 “On that Sunday morning, Hideo Kawabata told his wife, Naru, not to let their two sons go together to Kagoshima, perhaps because he had a premonition that something bad might happen,” Kawaida said.
-“He knew that a lot of people would board due to the ferry due to the war situation.
+“He knew that a lot of people would board the ferry due to the war situation.
 Then the worst thing that could happen happened, causing immense grief and pain to the family.”

 Kawaida does not hide his own feelings of self-reproach.